riceissa/issarice.com/pages/about-me.md

 # Self-introduction

-I'm currently a freshman at the University of Washington (UW) in Seattle, WA, USA.
-My intended major is computer science, but I’m also highly interested in mathematics and physics, and am looking into astronomy and the atmospheric sciences as well.
-I am continually conscious that the most important work I can do may not yet exist as a career; as such I want to adopt “a more wary attitude where I try, at each stage, to equip myself best for the present and the immediate future while gathering knowledge and resources that will help me in the farther future” ([source](https://whatisresearch.wordpress.com/2007/08/30/to-be-set-aside/)).
-At the moment I think computer science is the best option for me in terms of being versatile for the future.

 I am highly introverted (INTP on the [Myers–Briggs Type Indicator](https://en.wikipedia.org/wiki/Myers-Briggs_Type_Indicator); see “[On Types of Typologies](http://slatestarcodex.com/2014/05/27/on-types-of-typologies/)” for more) and curious about a wide array of things, including [effective altruism](/effective-altruism-links)[^ea]  and rationality ([LessWrong](http://lesswrong.com), [Slate Star Codex](http://slatestarcodex.com/)).

 [^ea]: My favorite essays on the movement are: “[On Caring](http://lesswrong.com/lw/l30/on_caring/)”, “[Effective Altruism is a Question (not an ideology)](http://effective-altruism.com/ea/9s/effective_altruism_is_a_question_not_an_ideology/)”, and “[Efficient Charity: Do Unto Others...](http://lesswrong.com/lw/3gj/efficient_charity_do_unto_others/)”; if you are new to effective altruism I recommend that you start with these.